OpenCPN/ocpn-download/README.md

 ## Installation:

    $ git clone https://github.com/leamas/ocpn-download
+   $ cd ocpn-download
    $ npm ci
    $ npm run build

 The installation creates a directory build which can be served by a static webserver like apache or nginx.

-Note that the default build assumes that the package is served at the root directory.
-The build output has more info on this.
+Note that the url the application is served under is hardcoded into the homepage stanza in package.json.
+This needs to be patched in most deployment scenarios.

+Under apache, a symlink like
+'/var/www/html/opencpn-dl -> /home/al/src/ocpn-download/build' works fine
+to deploy the application under a sub-uri if the package.json homepage matches it.

 ## License
 Copyright (c) Alec Leamas 2020